ProjectAliceDev/aliceos-docs/applets/basics.md

 -   `pm_files` - Access the file system outside of the user's Home folder
 -   `pm_admin` - Modify system settings
+-   `pm_shell` - Lauch applets in the AliceOS system

 The `permissions` list uses the `short_name` of the Applet as a prefix.
 For instance, the entry for notifications for an applet called "Cyanogen":